It is not at all surprising when we look at Google’s search data that shows more than 3,000 people search [ what to post

 10. Using Popular Hashtags

 Hashtags are still one of the most popular forms of tagging used in Instagram posts for individuals and businesses alike.

 The power of these keyword tags in posts is invaluable and will help make your posts more visible in trending circles.
 An important aspect of writing posts for your business should include researching trending hashtags that your target audience is following.

 Then include those hashtags as keywords in posts.
-For example when Taco Bell was launching their $1 menu, they used a trending hashtag that was followed by their target audience for this post – #Breakfast.
+For instance, when Taco Bell was launching their $1 menu, they used a trending hashtag that was followed by their target audience for this post – #Breakfast.
 Or you could even throw in a “throwback Thursday” post with the keyword #tbt.

 Hashtags have also been used powerfully by social movements like the recent #MeToo and #TimesUp.